 Organic vs. Clean vs. Naturally-Derived

-What It All Actually Means — GB Style
+What It All Actually Means — GB Real Talk

 The beauty industry loves to blur lines.
-Brands toss around words like organic, clean, non-GMO, vegan, and naturally-derived as if they’re all the same thing.
+Words like organic, clean, non-GMO, vegan, and naturally-derived get tossed around as if they’re interchangeable.

 They’re not.